steve-community/steve/README.md

     # java -jar target/steve.jar
     ```

+# Docker

+If you prefer to build and start this project via docker (you can skip the steps 1 and 3, 4, 5 above), this can be done as follows: `docker-compose up -d `

+The web interface will be accessible at: `http://localhost:8180`

 # First Steps

 After SteVe has successfully started, you can access the web interface using the configured credentials under: